How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 3. Plug the power cord back in.

 4. Wait for the router to boot back up.
-This can take up to 10 minutes.
-The lights on the front will blink and change, and you’ll know it’s ready when the ‘Online’ light is solid (usually white or green).
+The lights on the front will blink and change.
+On modern xFi gateways (XB7/XB8/XB9/XB10), you’re ready when the single front light is solid white.

 Method 2: Using the Xfinity App